esimov/caire/README.md

 ## Face detection

-The library is now capable detecting human faces prior resizing the images via https://github.com/esimov/pigo, which does not require to have OpenCV installed.
+The library is capable detecting human faces prior resizing the images via https://github.com/esimov/pigo, which does not require to have OpenCV installed.

-Just to illustrate the differences between face detection applied and without face detection, it's clearly visible that with face detection activated the algorithm will avoid to crop pixels inside faces.
+Just to illustrate the differences between face detection and without face detection applied, it's clearly visible that with face detection activated the algorithm will avoid to crop pixels inside faces.

 | Original image | With face detection | Without face detection
 |:--:|:--:|:--:|